ets-labs/python-dependency-injector/docs/tutorials/cli.rst

 .. image:: cli-images/classes_01.png

-The responsibilities are split that way:
+The responsibilities are split next way:

 - ``MovieLister`` - is responsible for the search
 - ``MovieFinder`` - is responsible for the fetching from the database